For ndis plan managers

 It is built into the brief.
 The Quality and Safeguards Commission requires plan managers to support participant choice and not steer to related providers, and a VA is set up to keep that line clean: routine processing and queries are handled, anything that touches choice, steering or a conflict comes straight to the registered manager.
 Like all the judgement calls, the VA escalates rather than guesses, and onboarding covers exactly where those edges are.

-Which plan-management software do you cover?
+Which plan-management and billing software do you cover?

 Ready to delegate?